bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 She looked over the list, tired and worried.
 A quick glance at her apprentice, and she knew he was in a mood she couldn't get him out of.

 "Ay...
-I'll lock tha' door before I go... don't open fo' anyone, o'right?" she said.
+I'll lock tha' door before I go... don't open for anyone, o'right?" she said.

 There was no reply from Adrex, but scramble rustling around.